-Our research consists of establishing new relations between quantum field theory on the one hand and gravitation on the other.
-These new relations are called dualities.
-In this way, we gain new insights into the quantum nature of gravity.
-Moreover, we use these dualities to calculate observables for strongly coupled quantum systems.
-These systems occur frequently in physics, but are often difficult to describe with established methods.
-Our methods are applicable to condensed matter physics as well as elementary particle physics.
-A further research focus is new connections between quantum information and statistical mechanics.
+At our chair, we are establishing new cross-connections between quantum field theory on the one hand and gravitation on the other, so-called dualities.
+On the one hand, we are gaining new insights into the quantum nature of gravity.
+On the other hand, we are using the dualities to develop new methods for describing strongly coupled systems.
+These occur frequently in physics, but are often difficult to describe with established methods.
+Our methods find applications both in condensed matter physics and in elementary particle physics.
+Another research focus is new connections between quantum information and statistical mechanics.

 - Geometric Phases Characterise Operator Algebras and Missing Information